 You can go into the Monastery and into the central Church, the Church of the Nativity, for free of charge.
 Again, remember to respect that it is a place of worship.
 Women should have their legs and shoulders covered and no photos in the Church.

-Inside, you will say the ornate frescoes and stunning gold leaf that is standard of Orthodox churches.
-Words cannot really describe how astonishing the inside of the church is.
-It is covered with vibrant Christian icons from floor to ceiling.
+These ornate frescoes and stunning gold leaf decoration is standard of Orthodox churches.
+Words cannot really describe how astonishing the inside of the church is – it is covered with vibrant Christian icons from floor to ceiling.

-There is a museum in the Monastery that you can visit for just 8 Bulgarian Lev.
+There is a museum in the Monastery that you can visit for just 10 Bulgarian Lev (price may have increased since the writing of this blog in 2022).
 Inside you will see frescos, tapestries, Bibles and priests vestments.
-The most stunning piece on display is Raphael’s cross, a wood carving containing tiny carved saintly and religious figurines.

 Please note that photos are not allowed in the Rila Monastery Museum or inside the Church of the Nativity.